osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 For example:

-> A senior employee should not automatically receive Global Administrator access simply because they hold a senior organizational position.
+> **A senior employee should not automatically receive Global Administrator access simply because they hold a senior organizational position.**

+The required permission should be determined by the actual administrative responsibilities of the individual.

 ---